 The art of Japanese whisky is complex but simple in its delivery.
-Consistently challenge the long reigning Scottish kings of single malt with whiskies of immense nuance and meticulous precision.
+Consistently challenging the long-reigning Scottish kings of single malt with whiskies of immense nuance and meticulous precision.

-At a time where Japanese aged whisky is all but dried up thanks to international demand, we’ve decided to take a look at the other end of the spectrum of relatively available Japanese whisky (for now) as opposed to the stuff you’ll never be able to find.
+At a time where Japanese-aged whisky is all but dried up thanks to international demand, we’ve decided to take a look at the other end of the spectrum of relatively available whisky (for now) as opposed to the stuff you’ll never be able to find.

-But before we get into the current list of Japanese whiskies you need to try right now, a quick history lesson is in order.
+But before we get into the current list of the best Japanese whisky you need to try, a quick history lesson is in order.

 Suntory & Nikka: A Tale Of Two Whisky Houses